UMD: A Globally Connected University

 All J-1 Visa Holders

-Required Insurance Specifications
+Required Insurance Specifications for all J1 Exchange Students

 While you hold J-1 or J-2 status, you are required to carry the following type and amounts of coverage: